Discover presidential stories downtown.

 How to Have a Presidential Getaway in the Rapid City Area

-Rapid City is full of the unexpected including ties to America's leaders.
-Discover their unique connections to this region by exploring these presidential places.
+Rapid City is full of the unexpected including surprising ties to American Presidents.
+Discover their unique connections and plan a trip full of presidential places using this itinerary!

 Life-Sized Replicas: The City of Presidents

 As you stroll the streets of Downtown Rapid City, you’ll be greeted by the bronze life-sized statues of America's leaders lining the sidewalks.
 Take the self-guided walking tour, and disocver how each scuplture captures the essence of these presidential icons.
-Download the digital walking guide for an effortless exploration, and don't miss the exciting scavenger hunt on the back – a fun challenge for all ages!
+Dial or scan into the QR code found on each president to listen to the free audio tour, and don't pass up the exciting scavenger hunt - a fun challenge for all ages!

 Wax and Wonders: The National Presidential Wax Museum*